History of the Aether Theory

 Philosophically it has always been difficult to define absolute and total

 nothingness.
-For Aristotle there was no void or vacuum.
+Aristotle rejected the notion; in his worldview there was no void or vacuum.
 Descartes considered

 “it contrary to reason to say that there is a vacuum or space in which there